JesseDWhite/no-more-cover-letter/README.md

 * Users can select what kind of tone they would like the cover letter to have and change keywords based on their selection.
 * Host the application on a Heroku-type site/Firebase.
 * Application can be tailored to any user.
+* Save general user information like name and address for re-use later.

 # Time Logged For Research
 <details>